Reading List - Books That Have Impacted My Alternative Lifestyle

 Collapse by Jared Diamond.
 A very timely book right now!
 This was required reading in my Ecological Anthropology class and it really helped me look at societal collapse through an environmental perspective.
 It helps us to see the interrelations of culture and the environment.
 His latest book Upheaval is also pretty timely in our current crisis.

-Joel Salatin is farmer extraordinaire, owner of Polyface Farms in Virginia and prolific author.
+Joel Salatin is a farmer extraordinaire, owner of Polyface Farms in Virginia and prolific author.
 He holds an annual mini-conference at his farm every year and I’ve had the pleasure of going twice.
 His books run the gamut from Foodie to Livestock to Environmental Awareness.
-They have a unique flavor that is all Joel.
-My Favorite is “Everything I Want To Do Is Illegal”.
-I don’t always agree with him but I devour each book and article he writes!!

 Gene Logsdon passed recently and it was a sad day indeed.
 Gene was known as a “rabble-rouser” and advocate for sustainable farmers.
 I had the pleasure to get to know him via a mutual farm group.

 A farmer/writer his books and articles are fun and thought-provoking.
-Gene also wrote about small scale grain growing which was a much-needed topic for those of us striving for self-sufficiency.
+Gene also wrote about small-scale grain growing which was a much-needed topic for those of us striving for self-sufficiency.
 When his book “Holy Shit” came out I went to the library to see if they would order it for me.
 The librarians could not decide if I was trying to be funny or had reached a new level of crazy.